Financial-Times/document-store-api/README.markdown

 To build the Docker image locally, you now need to pass build arguments to authenticate against our Nexus server:

     docker build -t coco/document-store-api --build-arg SONATYPE_USER=upp-nexus --build-arg SONATYPE_PASSWORD=AvailableInLastPass .

-To build the final image, check in, push, and wait three minutes: [this Jenkins job](http://ftjen06609-lvpr-uk-p:8181/job/document-store-api/) will build and package the application.

-The creation of the Docker image for will be automatically triggered after the merge and push in master branch by [this Jenkins job](http://ftaps116-lvpr-uk-d:8080/job/document-store-api/).

 ## Content PUT